TWS-Agile-Full-Stack-Bootcamp/TakeOutFood/README.md

 - Eacg dish item in this restaurant has a unique ID
 - We now have various promotions:
-  - Deduct 6 yuan when the order reaches 30 yuan
   - Half price for certain dishes
 - No other charges except dish items (such as delivery and package charges)
-- If two promotion approaches save the same amount of money,the first promotion will be used

 Input example
 -------